 Michael Morris is a New Zealand songwriter, recording artist and performing musician living in Paris, France.
 His work is based primarily in the alternative rock genre, exploring elements of folk, blues, psychedelia and singer-songwriter.

 Michael was born in London on 23rd September 1989.
 He moved with his family to the south island of New Zealand in 1990.
 As a child surrounded by a comprehensive vinyl collection and with parents that encouraged creativity across the board, Michael displayed a keen interest in music, art and film from a young age.
-Growing up revolved around drawing, papier-mâché sculpture, violin lessons, costume making and performance.
-School life began with the goal of working for Weta Workshop NZ as a visual artist, while music class was overlooked on account of an unremarkable teacher.
+Growing up revolved around drawing, papier-mâché sculpture, violin lessons, costume making and performance, with the goal of working for Weta Workshop NZ as a visual artist.
 Michael first discovered the guitar at age 15.
 Inspired by David Bowie, Queen, Pink Floyd and Led Zeppelin, he taught himself by playing along to old recordings.
 At age 19 Michael was accepted into the Christchurch Jazz School to major in guitar, performance, production and theory.
 He kept labouring jobs to fund his studies while working locally with various different bands, writing his own songs and contending with the earthquakes of 2010 - 2011.